wp-plugins/like-button-plugin-for-wordpress/readme.txt

 *   you can exclude sites which won't get a like button
 *   individual button position (before/after the content)
 *   add all available OpenGraph Meta-Tags
+*   choose any language for your Like Button you want (any one that Facebook supports)
 *   you can individually design your Like-Button with css (css-Class)
 *   our Like-Button-Generator makes it even more easier for you to create a Like Button
 *   Analyse your Blog: Analyse the activity of your visitors and their likes